hsherl/hsherl.github.io/content/supervisions/ethics.md

 Primary reading:

-- Korsgaard, 'Kant's Formula of Humanity'
+- Korsgaard, 'Kant's Formula of Humanity'.
-- O'Neill, 'Between Consenting Adults'
+- O'Neill, 'Between Consenting Adults'.
-- Beauchamp, 'Autonomy and Consent'
+- Beauchamp, 'Autonomy and Consent'.
-- Conly, 'Seduction, Rape, and Coercion'
+- Conly, 'Seduction, Rape, and Coercion'.
-- Dworkin, 'The Theory and Practice of Autonomy'
+- Dworkin, 'The Theory and Practice of Autonomy'.

 Further reading:

-- Manson, 'How to Rethink Informed Consent'
+- Manson, 'How to Rethink Informed Consent'.
-- Owens, 'The Possibility of Consent'
+- Owens, 'The Possibility of Consent'.
-- Parfit, 'Possible Consent'
+- Parfit, 'Possible Consent'.
-- Scanlon, 'The Value of Choice'
+- Scanlon, 'The Value of Choice'.
-- Wertheimer, 'Consent to Sexual Relations'
+- Wertheimer, 'Consent to Sexual Relations'.
-- West, 'Sex, Law, and Consent'
+- West, 'Sex, Law, and Consent'.

 ### 5.2 Promise